 Drawing Manga, Superheroes and Fantasy Figures Instructor

-DAVID WITT graduated from Bemidji State University with a BFA in Drawing & Painting, and a minor in A6rt History.
-He has been a participant in the St Paul Art Crawl for 15+ years, and a full-time freelance artist for over 10 years.
-In that time, Dave has illustrated 7 graphic novels and nearly 500 gig posters, numerous t-shirts, album covers, bottle labels and can designs.
-His video game art can be found in Guitar Hero II; and his posters and buttons have graced the St Paul Winter Carnival.
-In addition, Dave currently paints all covers for The Growler magazine, scribes the Louie the Loon cartoon, generates artwork for the annual Zombie Pub Crawl and Beer Dabbler events, and is hard at work on several comic book projects.
+DAVID WITT graduated from Bemidji State University in 1997 with a BFA in Drawing & Painting, and a minor in Art History.
+He has been a full-time freelance artist for over 15 years.
+In that time, Dave has illustrated 7 graphic novels and countless comic book projects, nearly 500 gig posters, numerous t-shirts, album covers, bottle labels and can designs.

-Murals that appear throughout the Twin Cities – from restaurants, pubs and shops in St Paul to therapeutic care facilities in Chaska – also comprise a part of Dave's output.
-"They're a massive undertaking, which require flexibility of thought to accommodate any surface, at any scale, in any medium," reflects Dave.
-"And they push me out of my comfort zone as I challenge myself to connect with viewers in a decorative format that conveys emotional depth, too . . . .
-All in all, mural work definitely drives me to new artistic heights."
+Murals that appear throughout the Twin Cities – from restaurants, pubs, shops and CHS Field in St Paul to therapeutic care facilities in Chaska and Brooklyn Center – also comprise a part of Dave’s output.
+“They’re a massive undertaking, which require flexibility of thought to accommodate any surface, at any scale, in any medium,” reflects Dave.
+“And they push me out of my comfort zone as I challenge myself to connect with viewers in a decorative format that conveys emotional depth, too . . . .
+All in all, mural work definitely drives me to new artistic heights.”